zjniu/CelloriDocs/docs/source/usage.rst

     * XY Coordinates: array of size (N, 2) with the locations of cell nuclei as coordinates for plotting on standard XY axes.
     * Array Indices: array of size (N, 2) with the locations of cell nuclei as indices of the original image array.

 15. These same segmentation outputs can be achieved without the GUI using built-in command-line functions.
-For more information about these functions, specifically their parameters and outputs, check out the :doc:`api` documentation.
+For more information about these functions and other helper functions for post-processing, specifically their parameters and outputs, check out the :doc:`api` documentation.

 .. code-block:: python

-    from cellori import Cellori
+    from cellori import Cellori, utils

-    # Use automatic parameter detection.
+    # Segment using automatic parameter detection.
     masks, coords, image = Cellori('wm989.tif').segment()

-    # Use custom parameters.
+    # Segment using custom parameters.
     masks, coords, image = Cellori('wm989.tif').segment(segmentation_mode='combined', threshold_locality=0.5, sigma=1.06, nuclei_diameter=8.44)

+    # Create segmentation overlay.
+    overlay = utils.overlay_segmentation(image, masks)